cncf/tag-security/governance/roles.md

 * active member
 * history of regular attendance

-Preferred prerequisites:
-* prior experience scribing for a meeting

 One or more of the following:
 * active member of the SIG
 * served in another facilitator role